Mortgage Fraud: What You Need To Know

 In some cases, a corrupt appraiser may undervalue a property to ensure an investor will be able to purchase it, but more often we see appraisers inflating the value of a property to increase the purchase price and, in a chain reaction, also maximize their commission.

 What Is The Penalty For Mortgage Fraud?

-Mortgage fraud is a serious offence, and as such can have some serious legal consequences.
+Mortgage fraud is a serious offense, and as such can have some serious legal consequences.
 There is local, state and federal legislation in place to hold borrowers and mortgage professionals accountable.
 Although the specific consequences may vary depending on the scale of the fraudulent activity, under current federal and state laws, a mortgage fraud conviction can result in up to 30 years in federal prison and up to $1 million in fines.

-How Can I Avoid Mortgage Fraud?
+How To Avoid Mortgage Fraud

 Responsible home buying is the most effective way to avoid mortgage fraud.
 Use these best practices to recognize the warning signs and protect yourself from falling prey to these scams:

 - Use an attorney to thoroughly review all legal paperwork: This will ensure you understand everything you’re signing.
 Real estate attorneys are also well-versed in these types of transactions, so they will recognize any potential red flags you need to know about.

 - Check the references and referrals of all participating parties, including real estate brokers and loan officers: You can look online to find reviews and references for your mortgage professionals.
 When in doubt, get referrals from trusted friends or family.

 - Research and verify the property’s title history: A title search will confirm who owns the property you want to buy, as well as any property debts you need to know about, such as unpaid property taxes, homeowner’s association fees and bills for home improvements.